 FiveStarRestoration.com

-Five Star Restoration & Construction, Inc. is the Sacramento area’s experienced fire, water, smoke and mold disaster recovery service.
+Five Star Restoration & Construction, Inc. is the Sacramento area’s experienced fire, water, smoke, and mold disaster recovery service.
 With two locations – one in Fairfield and one in Gold River, they have been serving Northern California since 1989.

 They provide one-hour response time.
 Their services include water extraction; structural drying; removal and cleanup of sewage; mold containment, remediation and abatement; home content and garment restoration; ozone deodorization; electronics restoration; carpet, rug and upholstery cleaning; dehumidification and emergency board-ups.
 Safe storage of your items is available in their 24,000 square foot facility.

-Five Star Restoration & Construction, Inc. can handle any job from start to finish – whether it’s large or small.
-Their staff of technicians are well trained, experienced and certified, continually training in the most current recovery techniques.
+Five Star Restoration & Construction, Inc. can handle any job from start to finish, whether it’s large or small.
+Their staff of technicians are well trained, experienced and certified, and are continually training in the most current recovery techniques.

 They have specialized in providing 24-hour emergency service for water, smoke and fire damage restoration.
 They are dedicated to helping home and business owners recover completely, no matter where and at what capacity disaster has wreaked upon the property.

-As one of Sacramento’s Top Fastest Growing Companies, they have been extremely successful relying on long-standing relationships, word of mouth and referral business.
+As one of Sacramento’s Top Fastest Growing Companies, they have been extremely successful relying on long-standing relationships, word of mouth, and referral business.
 Five Star has a proven track record of providing the highest quality service and ranks in the Top 500 companies in the United States according to Qualified Remodeler Magazine.

-They also believe in giving back to the communities they serve by supporting Team Giving, Sacramento Children’s Home, Ronald McDonald House, Make-A-Wish Foundation, Autism Speaks and Citizen’s Voice, and several others.
+They also believe in giving back to the communities they serve by supporting Sacramento Children’s Home, Ronald McDonald House, Make-A-Wish Foundation, Autism Speaks and Citizen’s Voice, and several others.

-“Being a Chamber member has greatly benefitted us to get the exposure we were looking for and to connect with other great businesses in the area.”
+“Being a Chamber member has greatly benefitted us to get the exposure we are looking for and to connect with other great businesses in the area.”

 Five Star Restoration & Construction, Inc. has been a member of the Vacaville Chamber of Commerce since May 2017.
 Contact them at (707) 419-7560.